OctopusDeploy/blog/blog/2018-08/kubernetes.md

 * ApiKey - The Octopus API key that will be used to create the account and targets.
 * ServerUrl - The Octopus server url.
 * EnvironmentName - The name of the environment that the Kubernetes account represents.
+This environment must already exist in Octopus.
 * ApplicationName - The name of the application that is being deployed to Kubernetes.
 * KubernetesUrl - The Kubernetes cluster URL.